simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ### Introduction

-After successfully getting Mastodon running locally in the previous part of this series, we can now set up Mastodon to run on AWS.
-In the previous part, we wanted to try out Mastodon and get familiar with it.
-Now we want to run Mastodon in production on AWS.
-For this purpose, we want to use ESC with Fargate to run Mastodon.
+After successfully getting Mastodon to run locally in the previous part of this series, we can now set up Mastodon to run on AWS.
+In the previous part, the goal was  to try out Mastodon and get familiar with it so that it would be easier to setup on AWS.
+To run Mastodon on AWS I chose to use ESC with Fargate.
 As we saw in the previous post and can also read in the [*Run your own server* section][2] of the Mastodon documentation, we need more than just the compute part of AWS to get Mastodon running.
-We will take the parts from the *Run your own server* documentation and list them here again along with the AWS services and other components that will provide the needed functionality.
+In the table below I listed the needed parts from the *Run your own server* documentation again and wrote down the providers, we will use to provide the functionality, next to it.
+Later we will go in into more detail on what we have to do for each part in the AWS infrastructure.

 {{<table tableWidth="95%">}}
-Component | Service
+Component | Solution
 --------|------
-Domain name | social.simonschoof.com: Not hosted on AWS, just using a subdomain on my already existing domain registrar
+A domain name | social.simonschoof.com: Not hosted on AWS, just using a subdomain on my already existing domain registrar
-Configuration and Secrets | AWS Systems Manager Parameter Store and AWS Secrets Manager Database | Amazon Aurora Serverless V2
-Redis | Elasticache for Redis
-Load Balancer | AWS Application Load Balancer
-VPC | AWS VPC
-Container Orchestration | ECS and Fargate
-E-mail provider | AWS SES
+A VPS | We will use ECS and Fargate to run Mastodon, Aurora Serverless V2 for the database and Elasticache for Redis An e-mail provider. | We will use AWS SES
-Object storage provider | AWS S3
+Optional: Object storage provider | We will use AWS S3 and CloudFront for the user-uploaded files
-CDN | AWS CloudFront
 {{</table>}}

-In the following sections we will go through the different parts listed in the table above and describe which AWS services or which other components we will use to provide the functionality.
-For some parts, we will describe the manual steps as the automation overhead was not justified for the small amount of work required for a privately hosted Mastodon instance.
-Again, we will use Pulumi with F# to provide the infrastructure and deploy Mastodon.
+In the following sections I will give a brief overview of the architecture and the different parts of the AWS infrastructure.
+After that we will go into more detail on how to set up the different parts.

 ### Architecture